ECBSU/genomics-scripts/Functional-annotation/KEGG_pathways/in-house_KEGG_annotation/Slurm_scripts/README.md

 The script takes a directory as input, and analyzes each fasta file in the directory.
 The KEGGstand_genome.slurm takes genome or MAG fastas and the KEGGstand_protein.slurm takes protein sequence fastas (this can easily be changed by changing the EggNOG command in the slurm script).

-The input is hardcoded, so needs to be adjusted in the script itself.
+**The input needs to be hardcoded, so has to be adjusted in the script itself.
-Please change the following lines to suit your case:
+Please change the following lines to suit your case:**

 Line 8: #SBATCH --array=0-0 <-- Change the array size to fit your number of samples (0-0 = 1 sample, 0-1 = 2 samples, 0-2 = 3, etc.)
 Line 16: input_dir=/path/to/dir <-- Change the path to the path of your directory containing the fasta files